 - I read up on the main sights and regions using this Indonesia guidebook before heading east.
 If you already know you want to spend your time in the sun and sand on Lombok / Bali, pick up this region specific book instead.

 - Indonesia is the world’s largest archipelago with 17,000+ islands spread out across more than 3,000 miles so if you want to really explore, you’ll likely be flying from place to place.
 Domestically, we flew with Tiger Air and and Garuda and both far exceeded my expectations (in fact, they were better than the long-haul flights I took getting in and out of Indonesia!)

 - Borobudur, the 8th century Buddhist temple is one of the world’s greatest religious monuments and best visited at sunrise, when the mist lifts from the mountains.
 The monument sells a special sunrise ticket – buy in advance and show up early, as it gets quite crowded.

 - Curious about what to pack for a trip to Indonesia?
-My packing guide and outfits post for females is here.
+My packing guide and outfits post is here.

 Day 1: Arrive Jakarta

 Jakarta is the international hub and main landing point into the country (the other international airport is in Denpasar, near Lombok and Bali).